 Unless and as otherwise provided by a prior order to the Bankruptcy Court, in the event any Debtor proposes to assign an Executory Contract or Unexpired Lease, at least twenty (20) days prior to the Confirmation Hearing, the Debtors shall serve upon counterparties to such Executory Contracts and Unexpired Leases, a notice of the proposed assumption and assignment, which will: (a) list the applicable cure amount, if any; (b) identify the party to which the Executory Contract or Unexpired Lease will be assigned; (c) describe the procedures for filing objections thereto; and (d) explain the process by which related disputes will be resolved by the Bankruptcy Court.
 Any applicable cure amounts shall be satisfied, pursuant to Section 365(b)(1) of the Bankruptcy Code, by payment of the cure amount in Cash on the Effective Date or on such other terms as the parties to such Executory Contracts or Unexpired Leases may otherwise agree.
-Subject to the foregoing, any Executory Contract or

-Unexpired Lease that constitutes a New Propco Acquired Asset shall be assigned to New Propco or its designated subsidiary in accordance with the terms of this Plan and pursuant to the New Propco Purchase Agreement or New Propco Transfer Agreement, as applicable, and any Executory Contract of Unexpired Lease that is to be assigned to New Opco or its designated subsidiary in accordance with the terms of the New Opco Purchase Agreement shall be so assigned in accordance with the terms of this Plan.
+Subject to the foregoing, any Executory Contract or Unexpired Lease that constitutes a New Propco Acquired Asset shall be assigned to New Propco or its designated subsidiary in accordance with the terms of this Plan and pursuant to the New Propco Purchase Agreement or New Propco Transfer Agreement, as applicable, and any Executory Contract of Unexpired Lease that is to be assigned to New Opco or its designated subsidiary in accordance with the terms of this Plan.